wealthkernel/api-documentation-guides/docs/valuations/Basics.md

 ## Concepts

-- New valuations are calculated for the previous day, i.e. are T+1.
+- Valuations are made available on a T+1 basis.
 - Valuations are designed to give a value at close on the valuation's date.
 For more realtime data, [Balances](../balances/Basics.md) should be used.
 - The `changedAt` property on a valuation shows the time that the most recent update to that valuation occurred.